When should I use raw pointers?

 C allows you to have pointer on a pointer and so on.
 Passing an argument by reference or by address enable the passed argument to be changed in the calling function by the called function.
 C allows a function to return a pointer to the local variable, static variable, and dynamically allocated memory as well.

-READ ALSO: How do I learn data structures?
+READ ALSO: How do I tell my partner about my kink?

 How do you declare a pointer variable in C?